grzesiek-galezowski/tdd-ebook/manuscript/240_Refactoring_Object_Composition.md

   OfResource(Projects()));
 ```

-Reading this code should not be difficult, especially when we know what each term in the composition means.
+Reading this code should not be difficult, especially when we know what each term in the sentence means.
 This code returns an object handling configuration updates of four things: application log, local settings, and two resources (in this subdomain, resources mean things that can be added, deleted and modified).
 These two resources are: departments and projects (e.g. we can add a new project or delete an existing one).

-Note that the constructs in this language make sense only in context of creating configuration update handlers.
+Note that the constructs of this language make sense only in a context of creating configuration update handlers.
 Thus, they should be restricted to this part of composition.
 Other parts that have nothing to do with configuration updates, should not need to know these constructs.

 ### Do not use an extensive amount of DSL tricks

-In creating internal DSLs, one can use a lot of neat tricks, some of them being very "hacky".
+In creating internal DSLs, one can use a lot of neat tricks, some of them being very "hacky" and twisting the general-purpose language in many eays to achieve "flluent" syntax.
 But remember that the composition code is to be maintained by your team.
-Unless each and every member of your team is an expert on creating internal DSLs, do not show off with too sophisticated tricks.
-Keep to few of the proven ones that are simple to use and work, like the ones I have used in the alarm example.
+Unless each and every member of your team is an expert on creating such DSLs, do not show off with too many, too sophisticated tricks.
+Stick with a few of the proven ones that are simple to use and work, like the ones I have used in the alarm example.

-Martin Fowler[^fowlerdsl] describes a lot of tricks for creating such DSLs and at the same time warns against using too many of them.
+Martin Fowler[^fowlerdsl] describes a lot of tricks for creating such DSLs and at the same time warns against using too many of them in the same language.

 ### Factory method nesting is your best friend

 One of the DSL techniques, the one I have used the most, is factory method nesting.
-Basically, it means wrapping a constructor invocation with a method that has a name more fitting a context it is used in (and which hides the obscurity of the `new` keyword).
+Basically, it means wrapping a constructor (or constructors - no one said each factory method must wrap exactly one `new`) invocation with a method that has a name more fitting for a context it is used in (and which hides the obscurity of the `new` keyword).
 This technique is what makes this:

 ```csharp
 new HybridAlarm(